abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/2_data_preparation/README.md

 Cells consistently identified as 'Water' regions are treated as missing data and excluded from our study.</br>
 Each cell in this group is exclusively labeled as 'Water' (-2) throughout the study period.

-Cells consistently identified as 'Water' regions are treated as missing data and excluded from our study.</br>
-Each cell in this group is exclusively labeled as 'Water' (-2) throughout the study period.

 <br clear="right"/>

 ### 1.3.
 Cells with 'No Fire' Events